aofalcao/slurm_scripts/README.md

 2. execute the script with `sbatch test1.sh` which will execute the job on the `compute` node and will redirect stdout to `slurm_outputs/output.txt`
 3. Check if the slurm_outputs in your home directory was created and the `output.txt` has the hostname of the compute node

+### 2.1.
+Specifying the computing node

+The 2 machines publicly available for general usage are:
+*  `opel` - with 2 Nvidia T4 with 16 GB each
+*  `corsa`  with 6 Nvidia A30 with 24 GB each

+if you do not do anything, SLURM will load balance and pick one for you.
+If you want to directly specify your machine, do it with the `--nodelist` directive.
+As an example the next code will run on the `opel` machine

+#!/bin/bash
+#SBATCH --job-name=simple-job
+#SBATCH --nodelist=opel
+#SBATCH --output=/mnt/storage/admindi/home/USERNAME/slurm_outputs/output.txt
+#SBATCH --ntasks=1
+#SBATCH --time=00:01:00
+#SBATCH --partition=compute

+echo "Job running on node: $(hostname)"

 ### Test 2 - Testing and running Python code

 This second test will allow you to check how to create and process data that is in your personal storage